grumpyjames/birding-almanac/sites/Oare_Marshes.md

 both the number and the proximity of birds to the right of the road through the reserve.
 There are a few places you can park on the road which have superb views of the water and various scrapes.
-Partake of them if you can, if they're full (likely on a weekend) there's a capacious car park at the end of the road.
+Partake of them if you can.
+If they're full (likely on a weekend) there's a capacious car park at the end of the road.

 Cycle parking is restricted to whatever post/pole you can find to lock